 After playing with the idea a bit last year, it is now regular practice in my household to use the fruit mash that remains after the juice is strained out to flavor vinegar.
 Although live-cultured vinegars can also be made by fermenting fruit scraps, a very simple method of extending one’s harvest is to toss the leftover fruit scraps into white–or better yet, apple cider vinegar with live cultures–for an added flavor boost.

 The simplest instructions for infusing vinegars say to fill a sterilized jar with fruits, berries, herbs, or other infusing agent and top them with warmed vinegar, then let them sit at room temperature out of the sunlight for a week to three weeks.
 Some recipes call for sterilizing the jars and lids, and some do not call for sterilizing anything, instead just washing in hot, soapy water.
 Some call for refrigerated storage and others for storing in a cool, dark place.
-There seems to be some flexibility in how you infuse vinegars—unlike oils, which carry the risk of deadly botulism if prepared improperly with fresh ingredients, particularly garlic.
-Vinegar will often corrode metal jar tops, so you can either top them with a plastic lid, or put a layer of plastic wrap between the lid and the jar for storage.
+There seems to be some flexibility in how you infuse vinegars—unlike oils, which carry the risk of botulism if prepared improperly with fresh ingredients, particularly garlic.
+Vinegar will often corrode metal jar tops, so I like to top them with a plastic lid for storage.

 Fruity Vinegar Soda